-The Applicant proposes to eliminate the access from Old Georgetown Road and retain the two access points from Commerce Lane.
+The Applicant proposes to eliminate the driveway access from Old Georgetown Road and retain the two access points from Commerce Lane.
 One of the proposed access points will be to the underground parking garage; the second is for the loading area.

 Two curb cuts will separate and demarcate the loading from garage to improve safety and prevent possible collisions and traffic blockage.
-The Applicant has collaborated with the Montgomery County Department of Permitting Services (DPS) regarding the proposed relocated curb cut(s) on Commerce Lane to achieve adequate sight distance.
+The Applicant has collaborated with the Montgomery County Department of Permitting Services (DPS) and Montgomery County Department of Transportation (DOT) regarding the proposed relocated curb cut(s) on Commerce Lane to achieve adequate sight distance.
 There will be a pedestrian island separating the two curb cuts.